1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ### 8.2.3 Triggering a Manual DHW-Push
 Within many controllers there is a (nearly) undocumented function available: a manual DHW push.
 To initiate a manual DHW push, one has to press and hold the DHW-mode-button at the operational unit.
 After approx. three seconds a message appears at the display and the heating process starts.

-With some controllers this function can also be used with BSB-LAN using a SET-command: `http://<ip-address>/S1601=1`
+With some controllers this function can also be used with BSB-LAN using a SET-command: `http://<ip-address>/S1603=1` - of course the parameter 1603 must be made settable before (see [chap.
+05](chap05.md)).

 ---